Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Juni 2025 23.36.13 UTC
+- WIB: Selasa, 24 Juni 2025 00.27.53 UTC
-- WITA: Selasa, 24 Juni 2025 00.36.13 UTC
+- WITA: Selasa, 24 Juni 2025 01.27.53 UTC
-- WIT: Selasa, 24 Juni 2025 01.36.13 UTC
+- WIT: Selasa, 24 Juni 2025 02.27.53 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

 Kategori: friendship